|

 Mutual funds offer hassle free investing as the investor need not continuously

 track individual stocks, which may be required in case of portfolio management.
+CHECKLIST

 FOR MUTUAL FUND INVESTING